 The donut batter is whisked together by hand in minutes.
 That’s right, no mixer required.
 And you only need one bowl for this recipe!

-Start by stirring together the oil, eggs, sugar, pumpkin, pumpkin pie spice, salt, baking powder and vanilla until fully combined.
+Start by stirring together the oil, eggs, sugar, pumpkin, pumpkin pie spice, salt, baking powder and vanilla until fully combined in a large mixing bowl.
 Now, stir in the flour and continue to mix until smooth.

-I have to admit, it’s a little tricky transferring the donut batter into the donut pan without making a huge mess.
-But I have a trick that will save you from losing your patience and your mind.
+You can spoon the batter into the donut pan, but sometimes that makes a big mess.
+Here’s my trick for no mess and easy cleanup.
 Once the batter is all mixed together, simply spoon it into a large zipped-top bag and pipe it into the donut cavities through a little corner you’ll cut out.
-I know it sounds weird, but it’s the easiest way to get the donut batter neatly into the donut pan.
-Plus, easy clean up.
+That makes it so much easier!

 Bake the donuts for 15 minutes.
-While they are baking, mix together the cinnamon and sugar, in a large plastic baggie, that you’ll use for the outside coating of the donuts.
+While they are baking, mix together the cinnamon and sugar in a large plastic bag.

 - Be careful not to overfill your donut pan, the indentations should be no more than 3/4 of the way full.
 If you add too much batter, the donuts will expand over the edges of the pan and lose their shape.